Do you accept non-Catholic students?

 What if I’m not sure my son qualifies for admission?

 We encourage prospective parents to discuss their son’s academic profile with us.
-Please contact Ann Murphy at (314) 269-2097 or email@example.com to set up an appointment.
+To schedule an Academic Consultation, please contact Ann Murphy at (314) 269-2097 or email@example.com.

 How do students travel to SLUH each day?